zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 You may be wondering why it’s called “cold turkey.”
 No one knows exactly for sure.
 The original meaning of the expression was to  speak plainly – to not try to use big words or complicated sentences, but to spea k the truth in a simple way.
 So perhaps the idea of quitting something immediate ly, without any other sorts of devices or approaches.
 But in any case, nowadays “t o go cold turkey” means to stop doing some sort of bad habit, like smoking, im mediately.

 Lisa says she is not going to go cold turkey.
 She s ays, “I craved cigarettes too much,” referring to the last time she tried to stop  smoking that way.
-“To crave” (crave) something is to have a very strong desire t o eat it or drink it or have it.
+“To crave” (crave) something is to have a very strong desire to eat it or drink it or have it.
 Usually we crave things that are physical pleasures  – like for example, the pleasure of eating or drinking certain kinds of dri nk.

 Michael says, “How about nicotine gum?”
 Michael is giving Lisa a suggestion – perhaps she should try “nicotine (nicotine) gum (gu m).”
 “Gum” is a substance you put in your mouth to chew.
 Nicotine gum is a specia l kind of gum that has certain chemicals – nicotine – that are found in cigarettes , and it allows you to get a little bit of nicotine without actually having to smoke.